basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-UpgradeV2toV3.md

 ### Upgrade Process

 * ensure all system backups have completed, are accurate, and are readily available
+* if fullsync replication is periodically started via `cron`, disable it.
 * stop fullsync replication on every cluster participating in MDC

 `riak-repl cancel-fullsync`